Skip to main content

 }

 Next up is the currentTurn and status.
-Since the game has just started, we'll make the value of currentTurn the same value of startingColor and status to GameStatus.START:
+Since the game has just started, you'll set the value of currentTurn to the value of startingColor and set the value of status to GameStatus.START:

 export default class FourInARowGame {